-- (1) ensure robust partner engagement with local government, civil society, other donor funded projects, and local researchers and academics; - (2) identify and fill knowledge gaps, including ongoing efforts to understand and assess local context, and community needs and capacities; - (3) ensure analysis and application of knowledge to improve activity effectiveness; - (4) capture and share results, lessons learned, and promising practices, and; - (5) strengthen capacity of staff, partners, and communities based on best practices and program learning.
+1. robust partner engagement and consultative processes with communities, local government, civil society, other donor funded projects, and local researchers and academics; 2. identifying and filling knowledge gaps, including ongoing efforts to understand and assess local context, and community needs and capacities; as well as small-scale operational research and pilots of new approaches and interventions.
+3. capturing and sharing results, lessons learned, reflections, scenario planning, and promising practices;

+4. ensuring analysis and application of new evidence, findings from reflection and scenario planning practices, and knowledge sharing to improve activity processes, approaches and overall effectiveness; 5. strengthening capacity of staff, partners, and communities based on best practices and program learning.